Hawxy/Auth0Net.DependencyInjection/README.md

 ```

+ALWAYS ensure you dispose of the scope when finished.

 There's a few limitations if you're using this functionality, as it uses `AsyncLocal` internally:

 - Never use multiple client scopes at the same time, either with the same or different client types.
+This will throw an exception.
 - Never call any other client that utilizes `.AddAccessToken` within a client scope.

-Doing any of the above is likely to result in hard to debug behaviour and may cause the wrong Organization ID/Name being used for a given request.
+This may cause the wrong Organization ID/Name being used for a given request.

+If you have a use-case for either of these items, please open an issue with an example.

 This functionality is marked as experimental, and you must `#pragma warning disable AUTH0_EXPERIMENTAL` to use it.